 We have seen that $\phi_M$ maps each $C^F$ to a point, and each $C^E$ isomorphically onto a line.
 Therefore, every pair $E_1$ and $E_2$ of elements of $M$ correspond to distinct lines $\phi_M(C^{E_1})$ and $\phi_M(C^{E_2})$ meeting at $\phi_M(C^{F_{12}})$.
 Since $\phi_M$ is one-to-one on each of them, their images cannot meet anywhere else.
 Therefore, the image of $\phi_M$ is a realization of $M$, and the proof is complete. \end{proof}

-\begin{remark} Out theorem implies that when a simple matroid $M$ of rank $3$ is not realizable over $k$, the corresponding divisor $D_M$ cannot smoothed over any any discrete valuation ring whose fraction field is $k$.
+\begin{remark} Our theorem implies that when a simple matroid $M$ of rank $3$ is not realizable over $k$, the corresponding divisor $D_M$ cannot be smoothed over the fraction field of any discrete valuation ring whose residue field is $k$.
 This is a slight strengthening of \cite[Theorem 1.5]{Cartwright}, which implies that $D_M$ is not smoothable over $k[[t]]$. \end{remark}